haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 81–90 The character is stunned.
 91–100 The character falls unconscious.
 Long-Term Madness
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 201

 51–60 The character must use his or her action each round to attack the nearest creature.
  71–75 The character does whatever anyone tells him or her to do that isn’t obviously self- destructive.